Restaurant Reviews

 The Queen of Steak was served simply on a flat griddle, as if gutsy enough to be judged by its taster even when it is plain and bare.
 Seasoned lightly with salt crystals, the steak can also be paired with an extra serving of house sauces such as Chimichurri, Wasabi Cream, and Sze Chuan at $2++ each.

-Also known as the rump cap, the picanhas cut might not be as tender as the ribeye or tenderloin, but here at the restaurant, it is salt-brined then sous-vide—to make sure the protein strands are broken down as much as possible without the steak drying out.
+Also known as the rump cap, the Picanha cut might not be as tender as the ribeye or tenderloin, but here at the restaurant, it is salt-brined then sous-vide—to make sure the protein strands are broken down as much as possible without the steak drying out.
 It is then finished with a touch on the grill for a much-needed Maillard searing before serving.

 The next main was their Picanha Don, which comes with the same picanha steak, caramelised onions, pickled purple cabbage, golden-brown fried garlic bits, an onsen egg, and a bed of beautiful blue rice.

-I recommend ordering this dish over the Queen of Steak as the picanha is sliced more thinly, and thus more tender than the latter.
+I recommend ordering this dish over the Queen of Steak as the picanha is sliced more thinly and thus more tender than the latter.
 The sweet onions, tangy cabbage, and aromatic garlic bits also made for a more complete dish, as it felt more like a well-rounded meal for me.

-You can also order from an array of sides such as potatoes, mushroom, couscous, and spinach at $7++ a pop.
+You can also order from an array of sides such as potatoes, mushroom, couscous, and spinach at $8++ a pop.
 Go classic with their steakhouse-style creamed spinach, or get a serving of double-cooked smashed potatoes.
 These are perfumed with an aromatic char, along with a drizzle of piquant Sriracha mayo.

 One thing that sets Picanhas’ apart from other steak places would be their range of alcohol-free mocktails at $12++ each.
 These drinks are thirst-quenching and unique to the restaurant, as they are specially crafted by their in-house bartender.